swaptacular/swpt_accounts/protocol.rst

 `PreparedTransfer`_ message, identical to the previous one (except for the ``ts`` field), to remind that a transfer has been prepared and is waiting for a resolution.
-This guarantees that prepared transfers will not be hanging in the server's database forever, even in the case of a lost message, or a complete database loss on the client's side.
+This guarantees that prepared transfers will not remain in the server's database forever, even in the case of a lost message, or a complete database loss on the client's side.

 .. [#demurrage] Note that when the interest rate on a given account is